cdelahousse/Radio-Tray-Documentation/draft.markdown

         $> `hg clone https://bitbucket.org/carlmig/radio-tray`

-    * Or download the official source [tarball](http://downloads.sourceforge.net/project/radiotray/releases/radiotray-0.7.3.tar.gz) from the project's homepage
+    * Or download the official source [tarball](http://downloads.sourceforge.net/project/radiotray/releases/radiotray-0.7.3.tar.gz) from the project's [homepage](http://radiotray.sourceforge.net/) and extract it.

         $> `wget http://downloads.sourceforge.net/project/radiotray/releases/radiotray-0.7.3.tar.gz`

+        $> `tar -zxvf radiotray-0.7.3.tar.gz`

+1. Navigate to the source.

+  $> `cd radiotray-0.7.3`

+1. If you'd like to try Radio Tray before installing it to your system, run the executable.

+  $> `./radiotray`

+  If it doesn't work, you may need to change the file's permissions and make it executable.

+  $> `chmod +x ./radiotray`

+1. Finally, to install it to your machine, run the set up script.

+  $> `python setup.py install`

 ##Contributing